317: No Such Thing As Panic Buying Frankincense

 Sounds like you haven't really done the research here, Andy.

+Just talking about the fact there's no sock advertising, I really like fun socks.
 And so I'm quite surprised that people don't, you know, companies don't make a bigger deal out of them.

 And I especially feel sorry for men when they have to wear suits or like quite bland

+matching outfits.
 I know you're all wearing like cartoon-themed tops today, but we're working from home.

-That's the only way that you can really express yourself, right, is by wearing stupid socks.
+But that's the only way that you can really express yourself, right, is by wearing stupid socks.

-So I was looking at some stupid socks and I hadn't realized something that I think a lot of Canadians are aware of, which is that Trudeau engages in sock diplomacy a lot.
+So I was looking at some stupid socks, and I hadn't realized something that I think a lot of Canadians are aware of, which is that Trudeau engages in sock diplomacy a lot.

-And so every sort of diplomatic event he goes to, he's wearing a different and appropriate pair of socks.
+And so, every sort of diplomatic event he goes to, he's wearing a different and appropriate pair of socks.

-And it was particularly apparent when he marched in Toronto's gay pride parade, wearing a rainbow-striped pair, but printed with the words Eid Mubarak, because it was also Eid, the end of Ramadan at the time.
+And it was particularly apparent when he marched in Toronto's gay pride parade, wearing a rainbow-striped pair, but printed with the words Eid Mubarak, because it was also Eid, the end of Ramadan, at the time.

 And they were made by a Toronto-based company.